-Credit and debit card payments have made life easier for a lot of people, but it’s a sad reality that card fraud is a daily threat faced by businesses and their customers.
-Being aware of fraud is an essential part of your day to day responsibilities as a business.
+Credit and debit card payments have made life easier for many people, but it’s a sad reality that card fraud is a daily threat faced by businesses and their customers.
+Being aware of fraud is an essential part of your day-to-day responsibilities as a business.
 Read on to learn out about some of the most common types of payment fraud, and how to keep your business protected.

 Who is liable for fraudulent payments?